pauljproche/comp20-proche/notuber/README.md

 2. I worked on this assignment by myself.

-3. I spent approximately a five hours on this assignment.
+3. I spent approximately a 6 hours on this assignment.

 # notuber
 1. I believe most aspects of my work have been correctly implemented.
 I was able to determine and mark my location on the map, I was able to make a successful request to the ride-hailing API, and I was able to send my username.
 However, I struggled sending my coordinates because I couldn't figure out how to have js accept concatanated strings for my params despite following the correct format.
 However, I was able to mark all the vehicles returned by the API and note the closest marker to my icon.
 Finally, I connected my marker to the closest vehicle via a polyline.
 I was unable to access the places API and tried creating a new API key to see if I could access the client-side version of Places, however I got stuck too frequently and gave up at the end.